themosis/documentation/upgrade.md

 Upgrade from 1.2.* to 1.3.0
 ---------------------------

 Follow the steps below if you're using version 1.2.x and want to upgrade to version 1.3.0.
-Version `1.3.0` has many code breaking changes, so take extra care to each steps.
+Version `1.3.0` has many code breaking changes, so take extra care to each step.
 We recommend you to upgrade your project using another branch and merge it once complete.
 For this update, you'll need to upgrade the root files, your custom theme root files and code and finally run a tiny database query in order to make your existing project work with the Themosis framework `1.3.0`.

 ### Upgrade project root